 Overview of Puyallup

-Living in Puyallup, WA
+Things to Do in Puyallup, WA

-Puyallup Work and Study
+Puyallup WA Work & Study

 Pierce College is by far the most popular institution in the area, attracting many students into apartments in Puyallup every year.
 Citizens who attend here end up using their two-year degree and then transferring to a four-year school in nearby Tacoma in order to save money.
 Like many other communities in northern Washington, Puyallup is heavily influenced by the aeronautical and technology sectors, which lends to the city's high median income.
 One of the most popular employers is Robert Williams Aerospace and Robotics.
 According to City-Data, Puyallup's most common industries are in manufacturing and healthcare.